tweiliu168/text-to-image/README.md

 # text-to-image
 Installation instructions:
+    - Download as ZIP and extract all files
-    - No installation needed.
-Simply click on index.html to open to web interface.
+    - Click on index.html to open web interface

 Technologies used:
     - HTML